 The OnePlus 12 launches with Android 14 out of the box, and it is running OxygenOS 14.

 The Android 14 build itself doesn't offer too many changes as such, so it's understandable that OxygenOS 14 doesn't differ too much.
 OxygenOS 13 was a major step forward for OnePlus; the build delivered better stability and fixed a lot of lingering issues that arose following the merger of OxygenOS with ColorOS, so it stands to reason that this year's update is incremental.

 OnePlus 12: Cameras

 Thanks to its partnership with Hasselblad, OnePlus was able to deliver sizeable gains on the camera front over the last 18 months.
-The results were evident when I used the OnePlus 11 earlier this year, with the phone taking stunning photos in most lighting situations.
-It still doesn't quite come close to the best from Google, Samsung, and Xiaomi have to offer, but all signs point to OnePlus rolling out huge upgrades for 2024.
+This is evident when using the OnePlus 12, with the phone able to take amazing photos in just about any situation.

-The biggest change is the introduction of a 64MP telephoto lens that will be able to deliver 3x optical zoom.
-This should allow the OnePlus 12 to be that much more versatile, and the primary 50MP camera is also said to be picking up an upgrade.
-It looks like the 50MP wide-angle lens will be largely unchanged, but the addition of a zoom lens and new hardware for the primary camera means the OnePlus 12 should deliver better photos in most situations.
+The biggest change is the introduction of a 64MP telephoto lens that delivers 3x optical zoom.
+This allows the OnePlus 12 to be that much more versatile, and the primary 50MP camera also has a considerable upgrade.
+The 48MP wide-angle lens is largely unchanged, but the addition of a zoom lens and new hardware for the primary camera means the OnePlus 12 is on par with its immediate rivals in this area.